Clausius–Clapeyron relation: Clausius–Clapeyron equation

+where N is the amount of substance and n is the number density.

 The equation expresses this in a more convenient form just in terms of the latent heat, for moderate temperatures and pressures.

 Derivations

 A typical phase diagram.
 The dotted green line gives the anomalous behavior of water.
 The Clausius–Clapeyron relation can be used to find the relationship between pressure and temperature along phase boundaries.

-Derivation from state postulate

-Using the state postulate, take the molar entropy $s$ for a homogeneous substance to be a function of molar volume $v$ and temperature $T$.